JohnLavender474/CSCI-2720/Project2/README.md

 To launch the program, enter "make clean", then "make", and then "./T3Solver".
 The user will be prompted to enter a valid serialized game board composed of X's, O's, and asterisks (to designate blanks).
+No spaces.
+Spaces will be read as chars and will result in an error message.
+Input is in row major order.

 Examples: